 Flower gardens can turn an ordinary area into a colorful showcase or create a border that pops.
 Whether you choose an easy to manage perennial or a particularly touchy annual, growing flowers is a rewarding addition to any yard or landscape.

-Selecting the right plants for your flower garden is often a matter of preference, but with so many species and varieties available it can be mind-boggling.
-Consider the following when designing a garden: hardiness, color, fragrance, height, time of bloom and size of plant.
-Do you want to attract hummingbirds, butterflies or song birds?
+Selecting the right plants for your flower garden is often a matter of preference, but with so many species and varieties available, it can be mind-boggling.
+Consider the following when designing a garden: hardiness, color, fragrance, height, time of bloom, and size of the plant.
+Do you want to attract hummingbirds, butterflies, or songbirds?
 Or are you trying to create a work of beauty just for you?

 It is also imperative to think about your growing space.
 Is it in full sun?
 Partial shade?
 Is your soil well-drained and loamy?
 Or will your plant roots have to fight through clay soil?

-Once you have determined what you want in a flower and what kind of environment you can provide, planting and caring for flowers in your garden becomes fun.
+Once you have determined what you want in flower and what kind of environment you can provide, planting, and caring for flowers in your garden becomes fun.

-There’s no problem finding plants that love full sun, but if you are looking for flowering plants that can handle partial or total shade consider these plants — Primroses, Hosta, Astilbe and Trollius (perennials) and Impatiens, Viola, Pansies, Begonias, Coleus and Fuchsia (annuals).
+There's no problem finding plants that love full sun.
+Still, if you are looking for flowering plants that can handle partial or total shade consider, these are plants — Primroses, Hosta, Astilbe, and Trollius (perennials) and Impatiens, Viola, Pansies, Begonias, Coleus and Fuchsia (annuals).

 For plants that have pretty flowers and also double as herbs, consider Catnip, Thyme, Chamomile, Mint, Rosemary, Parsley, Dill, and Fennel for partially shaded areas and Sweet Woodruff, Angelica, Chervil, and Sweet Cicely for areas in full shade.